nazmunnaharmim/nazmunnaharmim/README.md

 #### Computer Science Engineering Student
 ![Software Engineer](https://media.licdn.com/dms/image/D5616AQGIG5KKk1RHFA/profile-displaybackgroundimage-shrink_350_1400/0/1701855338323?e=1721260800&v=beta&t=MagWc5ZP5-WoZuH4O_3wF4mtAqjxSaijpnRQTezt4jA)

-I am currently studying for a BSc in Computer Science and Engineering at North South University (CSE).
-I have a keen interest in Programming, Web, & Software Development.
-InShaaAllah, I will reach my goal soon.
+Recent BSc graduate in Computer Science and Engineering from North South University with a passion for AI, ML, Data Science and web development.
+Skilled in Java, Python, C, SQL, HTML, and CSS, and I have developed several projects showcased on my GitHub.
+Eager to work with an organization that offers opportunities for growth and learning, I aim to utilize my skills to drive business improvements and enhance market reach while aligning with the organization’s objectives.

 Skills: Java / JavaFX / C / JavaScript / CSS / HTML  / MySQL / Excel